NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Empirical Evaluation

 \subsubsection{Probing for Single-Turn Attacks}

 First, we show that {\methodname} linear probes successfully detect malicious prompts while maintaining agent utility.
-Figure \ref{fig:cmpl_insurance} showcases the probes' efficacy in identifying malicious and benign prompts for the CMPL Insurance benchmark with perfect (100\%) test accuracy after the first 1-2 layers for \textsl{GPT OSS 20B}.
-Similar results with perfect test accuracy for all but a few layers across the choice of models (\textsl{GPT OSS 20B}, \textsl{Qwen 2.5 32B Instruct}, and \textsl{Llama 3.3 70B Instruct}) and benchmarks are provided in figures \ref{fig:cmpl_insurance_full}, \ref{fig:cmpl_scheduling} and \ref{fig:privacylens_acc} for the CMPL Scheduling and PrivacyLens benchmarks in the appendix.
-In particular, observe how the distance from the decision boundaries (as shown by the difference in projection scores of malicious and benign prompts over several layers of a model) generally increases with the layer index (modulo a few spikes for some intermediate layers), showing how probes trained on later layers (as these layers capture more nuanced semantic information) become more confident in their predictions.
+Figure \ref{fig:cmpl_insurance} showcases the probes' efficacy in identifying malicious and benign prompts for the CMPL Insurance benchmark with (close to/exactly) 100\% test accuracy for all but the first few layers for \textsl{GPT OSS 20B}, \textsl{Qwen 2.5 32B Instruct}, and \textsl{Llama 3.3 70B Instruct}.
+In the interest of space, similar results for the CMPL Scheduling and PrivacyLens benchmarks are provided in the appendix (Figures~\ref{fig:cmpl_scheduling} and \ref{fig:privacylens_acc}).
+In particular, observe how the distance from the decision boundaries (as shown by the difference in projection scores of malicious and benign prompts over several layers of a model) generally increases with the layer index (except a few spikes for some intermediate layers), showing how probes trained on later layers (which capture more nuanced semantic information) become more confident in their predictions.
 Therefore, {\methodname} probes succeed in filtering out malicious prompts before the agent can see and respond to them (ensuring \emph{safety}) while allowing benign prompts (ensuring retention of \emph{utility}), especially for later layers of the model.
-Crucially, as these probes probe for malicious \emph{intent} regardless of the realization of the privacy risk, these probes provide strong privacy guarantees by not only filtering out prompts that yield leakage, but all that intend to, regardless of their success.
+Crucially, as these probes probe for malicious \emph{intent} regardless of the realization of the privacy risk, these probes provide strong empirical privacy protection in our evaluated settings by not only filtering out prompts that yield leakage, but all that intend to, regardless of their success.
+Additionally, {\methodname} probes exhibit good generalization, with results deferred to \Cref{app:generalization_singleturn}.

-Additionally, these probes also succeed in detecting malicious prompts even when the adversary asks the agent to employ invertible transforms to mask its responses (albeit with slightly lower probe confidence), a setting that Glukhov et al~\cite{Glukhov2024BreachBA} identify as being robust to output semantic censorship.
+Additionally, these probes also succeed in detecting malicious prompts even when the adversary asks the agent to employ invertible transforms to mask its responses (albeit with slightly lower probe confidence), a setting that \cite{Glukhov2024BreachBA} identify as being robust to output semantic censorship.
 These results are deferred to \Cref{app:single_turn_rot3_results}.

 Having demonstrated the safety and utility guarantees offered by single-turn linear probes, we further study the nature of the contextual privacy violation representations in activation space.